 Small Area Fair Market Rents

-The SAFMR Final Rule published in November 2016 requires more than 200 PHAs in 24 metropolitan areas to implement SAFMRs by April 2018 (more details available on HUD’s four-page summary of the rule ).
-Under this new approach, FMRs are set at the ZIP code level rather than at the metro-area level, and PHAs maintain multiple payment standards that reflect this variation.
-Basing FMRs on rents within ZIP codes rather than metropolitan areas allows for much larger variation in subsidy amounts by neighborhood.
+The SAFMR Final Rule, published in November 2016, required more than 200 PHAs in 24 metropolitan areas to implement SAFMRs by April 2018 (more details available on HUD’s four-page summary of the rule ).
+Under this new approach, FMRs are set at the ZIP Code level rather than at the metro-area level, and PHAs maintain multiple payment standards that reflect this variation.
+Basing FMRs on rents within ZIP Codes rather than metropolitan areas allows for much larger variation in subsidy amounts by neighborhood.
 By using this more granular calculation, designated SAFMR PHAs can expand the number of neighborhoods with units that are affordable and accessible to voucher holders, while lowering payment standards in areas that have lower rents.

 PHAs that have not been designated for mandatory adoption of SAFMRs can choose to adopt the new approach on a voluntary basis.
-However, non-SAFMR PHAs that do not opt in may still establish exception payment standards of up to 110 percent of the published SAFMR for individual ZIP code areas within their jurisdiction without special approval from HUD.
-This added flexibility enables PHAs to apply higher payment standards in specific high-cost ZIP codes that offer greater opportunity to voucher holders.
-Smaller localities working within a PHA serving a metropolitan region may benefit from advocating for the application of this flexible approach to allow residents to find housing that meets their needs and increases access to opportunity.
+However, non-SAFMR PHAs that do not opt in may still establish exception payment standards of up to 110 percent of the published SAFMR for individual ZIP Code areas within their jurisdiction without special approval from HUD.

 PHAs with Moving to Work authority

-Housing authorities with Moving to Work program have special flexibility to raise (or lower) payment standards in particular neighborhoods, including requesting HUD approval to adopt large variations in payment standards outside of the basic range (lowering the payment standard in lower-cost areas can help to offset some of the cost of higher payment standards in resource-rich areas and may also prevent a “magnet” effect in which voucher holders move to low-cost areas where payment standards enable them to afford the largest and most expensive units).
+Housing authorities in the Moving to Work program have special flexibility to raise or lower payment standards in specific neighborhoods.
+This includes the option to request HUD approval to adopt large variations in payment standards outside of the basic range.
+For instance, lowering the payment standard in lower-cost areas can help to offset some of the cost of higher payment standards in resource-rich areas and may also prevent a “magnet” effect in which voucher holders move to low-cost areas where payment standards enable them to afford the largest and most expensive units.
 In some cases, Moving to Work agencies also use private market research or other datasets to determine payment standards, rather than basing them on the FMR.

 Partnerships between PHAs and cities, towns, and counties

-A decision by the PHA to increase voucher payment standards in resource-rich areas can be helpful for improving HCV holders’ access to those neighborhoods.
-This step, by itself, however, may not be sufficient to substantially expand access to resource-rich areas, since these areas may be unfamiliar to participating households, and the owners may refuse to participate in the program or require more in the way of security deposits and first- and last-month’s rent than voucher holders can afford.
-To help realize the potential inherent in higher payment standards for participating households to access resource-rich areas, the city, town or county could fund mobility counseling and security deposit assistance to help voucher holders afford to rent units in resource-rich areas.
-Jurisdictions can also contribute to the success of the program by funding or conducting landlord recruitment initiatives focused on higher-cost resource-rich neighborhoods.
-Landlords in these areas may have little or no previous experience with vouchers and before agreeing to participate may need additional outreach and information, which can be provided in the course of doing other business with the city or county.
-In softening housing marketAlthough there is no standard industry definition, a softening market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. (adapted from HUD)s in areas otherwise rick in resources, accepting HCV can be a stabilizing source of income for landlords and can help maintain housing quality.
+A decision by the PHA to increase voucher payment standards in resource-rich areas can help improve HCV holders’ access to those neighborhoods.
+However, this step alone may not be sufficient to substantially expand access to resource-rich areas.
+Many participating households may be unfamiliar with these areas, and property owners may refuse to participate in the program or require more in the way of security deposits and first- and last-month’s rent than voucher holders can afford.
+To help realize the potential inherent in higher payment standards for participating households to access resource-rich areas, the city, town, or county could fund mobility counseling and security deposit assistance to help voucher holders afford to rent units in resource-rich areas.
+Jurisdictions can also contribute to the program’s success by funding or conducting landlord recruitment initiatives focused on higher-cost, resource-rich neighborhoods.
+Landlords in these areas may have little or no previous experience with vouchers, and before agreeing to participate, may need additional outreach and information, which can be provided in the course of doing other business with the city or county.
+In softening housing markets in areas otherwise rich in resources, accepting HCVs can stabilize landlords’ income and help maintain housing quality.

-In some jurisdictions, landlords have no legal obligation to accept HCVs, and may refuse to rent to households that participate in the program.
+In some jurisdictions, landlords have no legal obligation to accept HCVs and may refuse to rent to households participating in the program.
 Local jurisdictions can pass source of income laws that require landlords to rent to all eligible tenants, regardless of their source of income.
-This protection can help to expand the housing choices available to voucher holders, especially in resource-rich neighborhoods.
-Where income protections have been adopted, educational campaigns and outreach to landlords and tenants may be needed to ensure all parties are aware of requirements under the law.
+Where income protections have been adopted, educational campaigns and outreach to landlords and tenants may be needed to ensure all parties know the law’s requirements.

 Examples

-In December 2017, the King County Housing Authority (KCHA), a Moving to Work agency, transitioned from a two-tier payment standard system to a six-tiered set of payment standards based on ZIP codes within its service area.
+In December 2017, the King County Housing Authority (KCHA), a Moving to Work agency, transitioned from a two-tier payment standard system to a six-tiered set of payment standards based on ZIP Codes within its service area.
 Payment standards are higher in high-cost areas and lower in areas with lower costs, a system that corresponds more closely with the rental market and actual rent levels in the county.
-The difference between payment standards in the highest- and lowest-cost tiers ranges from $675 for a one-bedroom unit to $1,085 for a four-bedroom unit.
-Existing tenants in areas where payment standards were reduced in the transition may continue to receive assistance based on the previous payment standard through the next full recertification as long as they remain in the same unit.

 Related resources